mamconake/nnGPT/README.md

 # nngpt

-This is a flutter Chat App  with OpenAI GPT3 and Speech to Text conversio
+This is a flutter Chat App  with OpenAI GPT3 and Speech to Text conversion

 ## Getting Started